marcanpilami/MAGE/doc/starting.rst

 * an optional SLA
 * a typology (production, conformity, ...)
-* a default Convention (that replaces the Convention given by the Application, if any)
+* a default Convention (that replaces the Convention given by the Project, if any)

 At the beginning of the project, the first few types should be referenced.
 The list can be completed later - but not purged.